 2 of 32

-African-American Union soldiers at Dutch Gap, Virginia in November 1864.
-Free black men and former slaves joined the Union Army ranks as the war progressed and the Union lifted restrictions barring the raising of "colored" regiments due to the need for more men who were willing to fight.
-In total, more than 180,000 black men served in the U.S. Army, with another 20,000-plus black sailors serving in the U.S. Navy.Library of Congress
+African American Union soldiers at Dutch Gap, Virginia in November 1864.
+Free Black men and formerly enslaved Black men joined the Union Army ranks as the war progressed and the Union lifted restrictions barring the raising of "colored" regiments due to the need for more men who were willing to fight.
+In total, more than 180,000 Black men served in the U.S. Army, with another 20,000-plus Black sailors serving in the U.S. Navy.Library of Congress

 3 of 32